 In Salen Primary School we acknowledge that parents play a key role in the education of their children.
 In the early stages parent/child dialogue promotes language and numeracy skills and as pupils progress through primary and into secondary education.
 Parents can provide a supportive environment in which the young person can develop the necessary study skills to move towards independent learning.
 The homework given in Salen takes account of parents as partners in the learning process.
-Homework diaries are used across the school.
-The details of the homework set and the date it is due in is recorded in the diary.
-It is also an important communication link between home and school.
-Please check your child's homework diary regularly and sign it each week.

 Communication between home and school is key to us working together.
 We communicate in lots of different ways.
 Letters are sent home regularly with information, updates and news about the school.
-They can be sent via the children's bag or via e-mail, please let us know which method suits you best.
+They can be sent via e-mail or in the children's bag, please let us know which method suits you best.
 Quick messages and reminders are sent via text to the mobile number you identify as the main point of contact.
 Each class teacher sends a newsletter home each term with the main focus for learning in literacy, numeracy and health and wellbeing.